MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/cli-development/documentation.md

 ### Update Diagrams

-The static images for each diagram is generated as follows
+The static images for each diagram are generated as follows

 1. Change to coe-cli folder